And what do you think about putting yesterday's first half hour up on Facebook too?

 I'm just related to Americans.

-Um that uh everybody keeps in inverting Obama and Osama, it made me think of a movie by Bill Murray called Quick Change, where it turns out Bill Murray is a is a criminal, and uh as he leaves, he keeps changing his name to Skipowski to Chapowski, and then the lead detective just realizes oh, he was the bad guy.
+Everybody keeps inverting Obama and Osama and it made me think of a movie by Bill Murray called Quick Change, where it turns out Bill Murray is a criminal.

 In a very real sense, he has.

-I mean, I'm driving across the country and gas is 429 a gallon.
+I mean, I'm driving across the country and gas is $4.29 a gallon.

 Yeah, I know.

-Well, every everybody's everybody makes the mistake here confused.
+Well, everybody makes a mistake or confused.

-I mean Ted Kennedy did it.
+Ted Kennedy did it.

-I I want to assure everybody, it is totally accidental here with me, and it's starting to get very frustrating.
+I want to assure everybody, it is totally accidental here with me.

 You don't know, so you can't hear it.

-Every time I screw up, I snurdly is shouting in my IFE, IFB, the correction, and it gets really, really frustrating.
+Every time I screw up, Snerdley is shouting in my IFB the correction.

 How can I confuse them because they're so different?

-So that's what I'm gonna say.
+So that's what I'm going to say.

 And let's go back to the phones to North Carolina.

-This is Greg who says he's a former SEAL.
+This is Greg, who says he's a former SEAL.

 It's great to have you on the program, sir.